Invitations | Timelines

 Appreciations are invited.
 They should be sent to: registrations@milestonesscotland.co.uk.

 Appreciations are invited from family members and others, especially those who, like our customer, feel that this is a person who deserves to be remembered and celebrated.
-Appreciations should be sent to: registrations@milestonesscotland.co.uk.
-We have made provision for the possibility of a family member wishing to take on ownership of the profile in a Protocol to our Terms and Conditions.

-On a timeline and obituary being registered you may wish to amplify the given standard or special invitation.
-The customised invitation is adjusted with the customer, fine-tuning the original.
-Why would you want to do this?
-Perhaps:
+On a timeline and obituary being registered you may wish to adjust the given standard or special invitation.
+Our team will readily adjust the terms of a customised invitation with you, fine-tuning the original.

-- to invite members of the extended family or a particular circle of friends to contribute their Appreciations,
+• to invite members of the extended family or a particular circle of friends to contribute their Appreciations,

-- to encourage reminiscences from, for example, old school friends, former colleagues at work, friends made on holiday, or in pursuit of an inerest,
+• to encourage reminiscences from, for example, old school friends, former colleagues at work, friends made on holiday, or in pursuit of an inerest,

-- to ask, for instance, that they should be celebratory, light in tone rather than sombre,
+• to ask, for instance, that they should be celebratory, light in tone rather than sombre,

-- to invite donations to a good cause championed by their subject.
+• to invite donations to a good cause championed by their subject.

 The content of Appreciations is subject to the joint approval of Milestones and our customer.
 This right of editorial control will usually only be exercised when judged necessary for the protection of the good names of the subject and the site.
 A Moderator may suggest it be used to edit for accuracy or brevity or to create a lighter while still respectful tone.